udacity/create-your-own-adventure/english/sing-song/sing.md

 You then realize that you are bored.
 After a few minutes, you start to sing a song, just to entertain yourself.

+You need a beat and some background music.
+So you decide to launch spotify!

 Eventually you realize this is not very adventurous and decide to:

 [Sit back down, and go to sleep?](../sleep/more-sleep/more-sleep.md)